Irish Quebecers

 Irish Quebecers (Irlando-Québécois, Éireannaigh as Québec) are residents of the Canadian province of Quebec who have Irish ancestry.
 In 2016, there were 446,215 Quebecers who identified themselves as having partial or exclusive Irish descent in Quebec, representing 5.46% of the population.

 Demographics

 As of the 2016 census, there were 446,215 Quebecers who identified themselves as Irish representing 5.46% of the population.

 In the city of Montreal, there are 92,145 people of declared Irish heritage.

 Irish culture and community organizations are mostly kept alive by the English-speaking population such as the United Irish Societies of Montreal.
 Most of the descendents of the Irish population settled in Quebec assimilated into the French-speaking majority population.
 In the whole province, it's estimated that a third of the population descend from Irish individuals.

-Irish traditional dances and music, such as jigs and fiddling are partly an inspiration for traditionnal dances and music in Quebec.
+Irish traditional dances and music, such as jigs and fiddling are partly an inspiration for traditional dances and music in Quebec.